Udaykir02/GDP_Group-3/setup.md

 Once setup has finalized and you're presented with the Welcome screen, proceed to the next step.

+## 2. Install the Android SDK

+Android Studio installs the latest Android SDK by default.
+However, building a React Native app with native code requires the Android 13 (Tiramisu) SDK in particular.
+Additional Android SDKs can be installed through the SDK Manager in Android Studio.

+To do that, follow these steps:

+1. Open Android Studio, click on the "Configure" button, and select "SDK Manager."

+2. Alternatively, find the SDK Manager within the Android Studio "Settings" dialog, under Languages & Frameworks → Android SDK.

+3. In the SDK Manager, select the "SDK Platforms" tab.
+Check the box next to "Show Package Details" in the bottom right corner.

+4. Look for and expand the Android 13 (Tiramisu) entry.
+Make sure the following items are checked:
+   - Android SDK Platform 33
+   - Intel x86 Atom_64 System Image or Google APIs Intel x86 Atom System Image

+5. Next, select the "SDK Tools" tab.
+Check the box next to "Show Package Details" here as well.

+6. Look for and expand the "Android SDK Build-Tools" entry.
+Ensure that version 33.0.0 is selected.

+7. Click "Apply" to download and install the Android SDK and related build tools.

 ## Developing OS in macOS
 ## Target OS in iOS
 #### Required for developing the front end of the e-commerce application called storegrab